rook2pawn/node-express-login/README.md

 Installation
 ============

 You have to install redis first.
 If you are on a linux system use your package manage to "install redis".

+Once you have redis (which will come with redis-server, redis-cli, etc), then

+    npm install express-login

+    Then, run

+    node server.js

-    Then, run server.js and open your web browser to http://localhost:4000
+and open your web browser to http://localhost:4000

 Goals
 =====